itblockchain/fabric-samples/balancetracker-qa-network/README.md

 Author: Interticket

-The script creates a simple preconfigured qa environment for the BalanceTracker Interticket application.
+The script creates a simple preconfigured test / dev environment for the BalanceTracker Interticket application.
 The created peers:
- - 2 endorsement peers
+ - endorsement peer
  - ordered
  - certificate authority
  - CLI